scidsg/hushline-docs/src/installation/public-web.md

 Hush Line will email the encrypted Hush Line message to the account you configure here.
 You'll also need to purchase a domain name for your Hush Line.
 We'll need the following information:

 - Domain name
-- Gmail address
+- SMTP email address
-- SMTP Address: smtp.gmail.com
+- SMTP address: smtp.gmail.com
-- App Password (from prerequisites)
+- App password (from prerequisites)
 - Port: 465
-- Public PGP Key (from prerequisites)
+- Public PGP key (from prerequisites)

 <img src="../img/36-key.png">